Jacob-Lockwood/wjs-lpa/readme.md

 this project is in an early stage! the parser is fully functional but the interpreter is not so!

-the language uses the flat array model. currently the only array types are character and number. currently the only built-in function available is `+` to add two arrays of numbers.
+the language uses the flat array model. currently the only array types are character and number. currently the only built-in function available is `+` to add two scalar numbers.